dart-lang/language/working/augmentation-libraries/feature-specification.md

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.

-    If the original variable declaration does not have a type annotation, then the variable's declared type is found using only that declaration, without looking at any further augmenting declarations.
+    If the introductory variable declaration does not have a type annotation, then the variable's declared type is found using only that declaration, without looking at any further augmenting declarations.
-    The type can either be inferred from an initializer expression of the original variable declaration, be inherited from a superinterface for an instance variable, or default to a type of `dynamic` if neither applies.
-    *This ensures that augmenting a variable doesn't change its type.
+    The type can either be inferred from an initializer expression of the introductory variable declaration, be inherited from a superinterface for an instance variable, or default to a type of `dynamic` if neither applies.  *This ensures that augmenting a variable doesn't change its type.
 That is necessary to ensure that macros cannot change the signature of a declaration, a signature which may have been depended on by other code, or other macros.*

 It is a **compile-time error** if:

-*   The original and augmenting declarations do not have the same declared types (return type for getters, parameter type for setters, declared type for variables).
+*   The introductory and augmenting declarations do not have the same declared types (return type for getters, parameter type for setters, declared type for variables).
 This only applies where types are not omitted in the augmenting declaration.

 *   An augmenting declaration uses `augmented` when the augmented declaration has no concrete implementation.
 Note that all external declarations are